keenanpayne/2026-react-study-project/README.md

 ### Add AI Harnesses

 Different harnesses can be added to this project depending on how AI-assisted coding agents will be iterating on it.
-This may come in the form of rules, skills, AGENTS.md , inline JSDOC comments, documentation, etc.
+This may come in the form of rules, skills, AGENTS.md, inline JSDOC comments, documentation, etc.

 Harnesses should be scoped appropriately, with global conventions belonging in root-level rules, and subsystem-specific conventions belonging in directory-level rules or inline documentation.

 The AI harnesses should work at four levels:

 1. **Discovery:** Help agents find the right files, types, patterns, and best practices.
-2. **Decision:** Help agents choose the right approach when making decisions.
+2. **Decision:** Help agents choose the right approach.
-3. **Execution:** Help agents execute changes correctly and efficiently.
+3. **Execution:** Help agents make changes correctly.
-4. **Verification:** Help agents verify the correctness of the changes.
+4. **Verification:** Help agents verify the correctness.

 We should always enforce the following: